Guide to Fall Alarms

 To make sure that assistance is available, it is wise for people with epilepsy or dementia to use an alarm of some description to help them maintain their independence and to easily get help if required.
 If a fall alarm is not suitable, an epilepsy alarm might be.

-The base unit that comes with fall detection alarms should have a battery backup so that it will still work in the event of a power cut.
+The base unit that comes with fall detection alarms should have a battery backup so that it will still work for a time in the event of a power cut.

-The best wearable fall sensor pendants should have an excellent battery lasting for years.
+The best wearable fall sensor alarms should have an excellent battery lasting for at least 18 months, dependent on use.
 Keep in mind that if there is a power cut and the battery backup in the base unit has run out, the wearable alarm will not do anything when activated.

 The best fall alarms are able to cover average-sized homes with enough range to include the garden, between the base unit and the wearable device.

-Please note that these distances can be affected by things like the thickness of the walls in your home.
+Please note, these distances can be affected by things like the thickness of the walls in your home, and other factors.

-Fall alarms that are mainly designed for ‘in home’ use do not have a built-in speakerphone.
-In these cases, the alarms typically come paired with a base unit that has a loudspeaker and microphone.
+Generally speaking, fall alarms that are designed exclusively for home use typically don’t have a built-in speakerphone.
+In these cases, the alarms typically come paired with a base unit that has a loudspeaker and microphone for communicating both ways.

 For monitored alarms that call out to a careline service, if you cannot be reached via the base unit, the best services will call you on the phone to ensure everything is okay.
 If you still cannot be reached, the service should contact the appropriate emergency responders in your area.